Skip to content

 An Embroidery Machine

-Most people start out with a single needle home machine from one of the major brands like Brother, Baby Lock or Viking.
-These machines are great places to start and will help you develop the skills you need to create professional looking embroidery.
+Many people start out with a single-needle home machine from one of the major brands like Brother, Baby Lock or Viking.

-Try looking for an embroidery machine with a minimum of a 5" x 7" sewing field.
-This is will be a good versatile first machine.
+Look for an embroidery machine with a minimum of a 5" x 7" sewing field.
+A good, versatile first machine will be able to sew an area up to this size or larger.

 Stabilizer, the Foundation of Embroidery

-Embroidery stabilizer, also known as backing, provides the stabilization you need to embroider garments, especially stretchy ones.
+Embroidery stabilizer, also referred to as backing, provides the stabilization you need to embroider garments.
 There are two main categories of embroidery backings, cut away and tear away.

 With a cut away backing, when you are finished with your embroidery, you cut away whatever backing is left outside of your finished design.
 With tear away, you guessed it, you tear it away.